albertknows/albert_on_data/content/posts/post-about-something.md

   6-Year-Old Brother Francis.
 Fits in a shipping box and I'm very grateful.

 Pineapples on Pizza?

   Very controversial and important question.
 Only Hawaiian.

 What is the best thing about the place you live?

   Running during Sunset.
 If you're out during the ideal time sometimes the skies are full of pink, purple, and blue.
 It's a sick view.

-Great Advice in 6 Words?

-  Let Go, Forgive, and Move On